Introduction to Volleyball

 History of Beach Volleyball

-Today, beach volleyball is a global sport played all around the world, with FIVB (Fédération Internationale de Volleyball) overseeing
+Today, beach volleyball is a global sport played worldwide, with FIVB (Fédération Internationale de Volleyball) overseeing all its professional tournaments.